-Shadow World, a whole new tealm of adventure!
-The planet Kulheat34 forms the Shadow World, a unique fantasy gaming environment supported by comprehensive stats for both Ralemaster and Fantasy.
-Here: The Shadow World is a vast planet of scattered fields and lost realms, each land isolated by forces both tangible and supenatural.
-Not only is it a richly designed fantasy world unto itself, but it allows the GM to insert it into his Ralemaster: Status and the state of the stat
+Shadow World, a whole new realm of adventure!
+The planet Kulhea146 forms the Shadow World, a unique fantasy gaming environment supported by comprehensive stars for both Rolemaster and Fautasy Hero.
+The Shadow World is a vast planet of scattered ises and lost realms, each land isolated by forces both tangible and supenatural.
+Not only is it a richly designed fantasy world unto itself, but it allows the GM to insert it into his Rolemaster or Fautasy Hero campaign whole or in part.
+It is also designed for use with most major fantasy role playing systems. \$20.00